- How is Child Support Calculated in Alaska?

 If the custodian “willfully and without excuse” refuse to permit visitation, he or she may be fined $200 for each failure.
 That is according to sec.
 25.20.140. of Alaska’s 2019 statutes.

-But don’t forget, alimony in Alaska also depends on how long your marriage lasted and social and monetary commitment exhibited by both parents.
+But don’t forget, alimony in Alaska also depends on how long your marriage lasts and social and monetary commitment exhibited by both parents.
 That means if you come out of a divorce severely or unreasonably depleted asset wise.
 The judge will consider your situation when making the judgment.

 Alaskan child support laws are unique in that if you are married to the mother when she procreates, your name will be put on the birth certificate whether or not you are the biological father.
 Accordingly, the court allows either parent to file a case in court and request a paternity test.
 Furthermore, the CSSD is allowed to conduct DNA testing or request an affidavit of paternity from both parties.